Check Your CIBIL Score & Get Free Credit Report Online Instantly

 TransUnion CIBIL is the most trusted and widely used credit bureau in India.

 Yes.
-The credit report and score are powered by TransUnion CIBIL, making it a completely safe option to get a free credit score and report.
+TransUnion CIBIL powers credit report available on Bajaj Markets to make it a completely safe option to get a free credit score and report.

 Many banks and NBFCs opt for Experian scoring to check your creditworthiness during the approval process.
-Generally, this is mentioned in the terms and conditions.
+Generally, the lender will mention it in their terms and conditions.
 You can verify this to check your score before applying.

 Yes, Experian is one of the top credit bureaus in India, along with TransUnion CIBIL, Equifax, and CRIF High Mark.